Pitasi/TagAlertBot/README.md

 # TagAlertBot
-Telegram bot that notifies users when they are tagged in groups, with advanced features and multi-language support.
+Telegram bot that notifies users when they are tagged in groups.

 You can freely user the bot already running: @TagAlertBot (http://telegram.me/tagalertbot)